ashmwu/INST326FINALPROJECT/README.md

 >OPTIONAL: You can repeat this step and create up to 3 playlists
 6. Choose option 2 and enter the name of the playlist that you just named/created
 >It should print out "Now playing..." and 15 songs
+7. Choose option 4 to view the recently searched
+>It will print a list of the most recently searched from the search function from most recent to the least and end at the tenth search.
-7. Enter q to quit the program.
+8. Enter q to quit the program.

 Bibliography